FISA report: DOJ watchdog releases findings on Russia probe surveillance

 The release comes as Washington has been consumed with the impeachment inquiry into President Trump.
 The House Judiciary Committee was holding the inquiry’s latest hearing Monday, days after House Speaker Nancy Pelosi said Democrats are moving forward with plans to bring articles of impeachment against the president over his dealings with Ukraine.

-But the FISA report is sure to become a political football of its own, alongside the impeachment probe.
+But the sprawling, nearly 500-page FISA report is sure to become a political football of its own, alongside the impeachment probe.

 Republicans, led by Rep. Devin Nunes, R-Calif., have contested the FISA warrant and its subsequent renewal applications, claiming that the FBI misrepresented key evidence and omitted exculpatory information.